 Surgery may be needed if the pain results from an injury that puts pressure on a nerve.

-Spinal cord stimulation is commonly used to relieve neuropathic pain in people with nerve damage after back surgery or with complex regional pain syndrome.
+Spinal cord stimulation may be used to relieve neuropathic pain in people with nerve damage after back surgery or with complex regional pain syndrome Complex Regional Pain Syndrome Complex regional pain syndrome is chronic neuropathic pain characterized by persistent burning or aching pain plus certain abnormalities that occur in the same area as the pain.
+Abnormalities... read more .
 This treatment involves implanting a spinal cord stimulator under the skin, usually in a buttock or abdomen.
 Like a heart pacemaker, this device generates electrical impulses.
 Small wires (leads) from the device are placed in the space around the spinal cord (epidural space).
 These leads transmit impulses to the spinal cord.
 The impulses change the way pain signals are sent to the brain and thus change how unpleasant symptoms are perceived.

 Nerve blocks are used to disrupt a nerve pathway that transmits or enhances pain signals.
 Nerve blocks may be used in people with severe, persistent pain when drugs cannot relieve the pain.
 Various techniques may be used: